Michenka6/c-sharp-unique-words-occurences/README.md

     $ cd take-home
     $ dotnet build
 ```
-The timing benchmarks below are made on the sherlock holms book,
+The timing benchmarks below are made on my personal laptop and on the sherlock holms book,
 but a different input can be provided by changing the filepath to a file in Program.cs

 Interesting observation, for different text files the patterns are not the same,